 Tension-type headaches may also be linked to myofascial trigger points in the neck and shoulder muscles.
 Myofascial pain involves the fascia (connective tissue) and muscles.
 Trigger points are knots in the muscle tissue that can cause tightness, weakness, and intense pain in various areas of the body.
 For example, a trigger point in the shoulder may result in headache.

 Neurotransmitters are chemical messengers in the brain.
 Several types of neurotransmitters affect how the brain reacts to pain stimulation.
 In particular, serotonin (also called 5-HT) and nitric oxide are thought to be involved in these chemical changes.
 Release of these chemicals may activate nerve pathways in the brain, muscles, or elsewhere and increase pain.

-Patients with tension-type headache are at increased risk of having depression.
-It isn't known if depression is a result of having headaches, or represents an underlying neurotransmitter problem that results in both depression and tension-type headache.
+People with tension-type headache are at increased risk of having depression.
+It isn't known if depression is a result of having headaches, or an underlying neurotransmitter problem results in both depression and tension-type headache.

 Triggers for Tension-Type Headache

 Many different factors can trigger or aggravate tension-type headaches.

 Stress certainly plays a role in tension-type headaches.
 Emotional and psychological factors that contribute to stress include anxiety, depression, and anger.
 Lifestyle factors include fatigue, lack of sleep, dehydration, and hunger.